my findsremove bookmarks all done

 If you're struggling to make your loan repayments, you could be overindebted.
 Visit your nearest branch and speak to a service consultant about rescheduling your repayments.
 This could decrease your monthly repayment and increase the remaining term of your loan.
 This is a free service and may save you money instead of adding to your expenses.

-Secret code that you choose, which includes letters and numbers, that verifies your identity and is typically used to access your accounts through Remote Banking.
+Secret code that you choose, which includes letters and numbers, that verifies your identity.
+It's used to access your accounts through Remote Banking (Internet).
 Keep your password secret!

 personal identification number (PIN)